andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Finally, as a theme author what are your contribution options?
 I would say: contribute to Greybird, port/rewrite the classic themes to gtk3, improve Xfce support in other themes out there or roll your own theme!

 Since you made this far in this section, perhaps you have web design skills, if so, improvements to our website are also welcome.
-You may want to file reports for the [www.xfce.org](https://bugzilla.xfce.org/buglist.cgi?component=General&list_id=44458&product=www.xfce.org&resolution=---) project.
+You may want to create issues or merge requests for the [www.xfce.org](https://gitlab.xfce.org/www/www.xfce.org) project.
 Just keep in mind that Xfce's philosophy is about minimalism.

 ## Documentation